An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 Calculation of deformation

 Calculating the deformation of a tile means determining the amount of deviation from the plane.
 You can calculate it by laying one tile on top of another and comparing how the corners fit together.
-If the tile is crooked, the opposite corner will be deviated.
+If the tile is curved, the opposite corner will be deflected.
 Measure the size of the gap between the corners of the tiles and divide the value by two.
 The result gives you the deformation of the tile.

 Visual inspection